Ruan Smith

 Ruan-Henry Smith (born 24 January 1990) is a South African professional rugby union player currently signed to the New South Wales Waratahs of Super Rugby in Australia for Super Rugby Pacific.
 His regular playing position is Loosehead Prop.

 Smith previously played for the Melbourne Rebels team in Super Rugby.
-Smith is the twin brother of JP Smith (rugby union) who is also a professional rugby player.
+Smith is the twin brother of JP Smith who is also a professional rugby player.

 Rugby career

 Smith made his Super Rugby debut for the during the 2012 Super Rugby season.
 He previously played for in South Africa's Vodacom Cup.

 Smith played four seasons at the in Super Rugby after being signed to their extended playing squad in 2013 Super Rugby season.

 Smith went to Japan after 2013 Super Rugby season where he played three seasons with Toyota Verblitz.
 He initially signed with the Tokyo-based Sunwolves for the 2018 Super Rugby season but, after his mother fell ill, he was released on compassionate grounds and returned to his home in Brisbane where he joined his twin brother Jean-Pierre at the Queensland Reds.

 In 2020, Smith signed to his fourth Super Rugby club with the Melbourne Rebels, and after a stint with the LA Giltinis in 2021, Smith was announced in October 2021 as a new signing for the NSW Waratahs for the upcoming 2022 season.